mathsaey/hanyutils/README.md

 ```elixir
 iex> "重庆" |> Hanzi.read() |> Hanzi.to_pinyin(&Hanzi.all_pronunciations/1) |> Pinyin.marked()
 "[ zhòng | chóng | tóng ]qìng"

 iex> "重庆" |> Hanzi.read() |> Hanzi.to_pinyin(&Hanzi.all_pronunciations(&1, "{", ";", "}")) |> Pinyin.marked()
 "{zhòng;chóng;tóng}qìng"
 ```

-The documentation for all of these modules can be found at [https://hexdocs.pm/hanyutils](https://hexdocs.pm/hanyutils).

-<a name="usecasefn">*</a> Feel free to file an issue if you feel like your use case should be covered by the `Hanyutils` module.

 ## License